Scripture Reading: Psalm 22:22

 I will declare thy name unto my brethren: in the midst of the congregation will I praise thee.

-Prayer: Dear Lord, help me make a boast of who you are with my hands and feet when I praise you .
+Prayer: Dear Lord, help me make a boast of who you are with my hands and feet whenever I praise you .

-Confession: I will not sit nor stand stiff when we have to praise God at church.
-I will make a boastful show of my God with my hands and feet.
-I will clap and dance my heart out in praise of my maker while I have breath.
+Confession: I will clap, shout and dance my heart out in praise of my maker while I have breath.